thoughtspot/cs_tools/docs/cs-tools/rtsload/README.md

 # Remote tsload

-This solution allows the customer to interact with the tsload utility from a remote machine.
+This solution allows you to interact with the tsload utility from a remote machine.
 Loading data to ThoughtSpot using this tool happens over an HTTPS connection and thus, all traffic is encrypted.

 Data loads happen asynchronously.
 This means that the `file` command will begin a data load and return once the data has been sent over to the remote server.
 This data must be